TransCanada to restart Keystone at reduced pressure on Tuesday - Article - BNN

 The stock symbol {{StockChart.Ric}} does not exist

-TransCanada Corp (TRP.TO) will restart its Keystone crude oil pipeline at reduced pressure on Tuesday after getting approval from U.S. regulators, the company said on Monday.
+The Keystone crude oil pipeline will restart at reduced pressure on Tuesday, TransCanada Corp said, nearly two weeks after closing the line after it leaked 5,000 barrels of crude in rural South Dakota.

-Calgary-based TransCanada shut down the 590,000 barrel-per-day pipeline, one of Canada's main crude export routes, on Nov.
-16 after 5,000 barrels of oil leaked in South Dakota.
-Keystone carries crude from Alberta's oil sands to U.S. refineries.
+Calgary-based TransCanada (TRP.TO) shut down the 590,000 barrel-per-day pipeline, one of Canada's main crude export routes linking Alberta's oil fields to U.S. refineries, on Nov.
+16. The company is still cleaning up the spill and investigating the cause.

-The company said its repair and restart plans were reviewed by the U.S. Pipeline and Hazardous Materials Safety Administration (PHMSA) and it will start operating the pipeline at reduced pressure to gradually increase the volume of crude moving through the system.
+TransCanada said on Monday the U.S. Pipeline and Hazardous Materials Safety Administration (PHMSA) reviewed its repair and restart plans.
+It said it will start operating the pipeline at reduced pressure, and gradually boost the volume of crude moving through.

-TransCanada did not specify what the reduced pressure would be or when the pipeline would return to full capacity and PHMSA did not immediately respond to a request for comment.
+TransCanada did not specify what the reduced pressure would be or when the pipeline would return to full capacity.
+PHMSA did not immediately respond to a request for comment.

 "We are communicating plans to our customers and will continue working closely with them as we begin to return to normal operating conditions," TransCanada said in a statement.